janell-anderson/Formula-Team-App/README.md

 ## Summary

 This app is based off of Forumla One.
 You will be able to view the teams and driver in the current 2018 season.
+You can create, delete or edit a dream team.
+You choose the team you like and any driver.

 ## User Experience